aolayeye/Database_Design_With_Postgresql/README.md

 * Using the COUNT we determine that the Production and Development departments with 322 and 396 have the highest count of employees eligible for the mentorship program

 ### Summary
 From our retiring titles table there are 90,398 roles that will be needed to filled when the silver tsunami begins.
 Our mentorship eligibility table reveals that PH has only 1549 eligible employees that may move up to fill higher roles.
+This means that PH has a short fall of 88,849 eligible employeees.

-PH needs to identify the departments and titles that have the highest share of the 90398.
+To address this shaortfall, PH needs to identify the departments and titles that have the highest share of the 88,849 and focus their efforts on these departments and titles.
 From the retiring titles table, we determine that the Senior Staff and Engineer titles with 29414 and 28254 counts are the most of all eligible titles.
 We can decompose the 90398 count by department.
 This will illuminate the departments that has the biggest need.